Sierkinhane/CRNN_Chinese_Characters_Rec/README.md

 * remove lmdb dataloader
 * fix ctc loss
 ## Test
-There are images in test_images file, and you just run as follow.
+There are images in test_images file, and you just run it as follow.
 * python3 test.py

 ## Train